Medically reviewed by Drugs.com. Last updated on Jul 30, 2019.

 Local: Injection site reaction (≤6%)

-<1% (Limited to important or life-threatening): Anaphylactic shock, anaphylactoid reactions, angioedema, bradycardia, cardiovascular collapse, hypersensitivity (including wheezing), loss of consciousness, necrotizing enterocolitis (reported in premature infants, no causal relationship established), seizure, shock, urine discoloration
+<1%, postmarketing, and/or case reports: Anaphylactic shock, anaphylactoid reaction, angioedema, bradycardia, bronchospasm, circulatory shock, confusion, facial rash, hyperhidrosis, hypersensitivity reaction (including wheezing), hypoesthesia, joint swelling, local discoloration (at injection site following extravasation), loss of consciousness, necrotizing enterocolitis (reported in premature infants; no causal relationship established), paresthesia, seizure, shock, urine discoloration, urticaria

 Concerns related to adverse effects: